koraytugay/koraytugay.github.io/content/stuff/docker.md

 An existing container can be `start`ed, `stop`ped or `restart`ed, depending on its state.

-A stopped container will keep its state, the data generated in it, but the idea of containers are to be stateless and containers should ideally be started by `-rm` so that they are removed once they finish running.
+A stopped container will keep its state, the data generated in it, but the idea of containers are to be stateless and containers should ideally be started by `--rm` so that they are removed once they finish running.

 ### Useful Commands